koolskateguy89/21coa122cw/README.txt

 Proud of:
   1. booksearch as you type into Entry
+    - same in bookreturn as you type member ID
   2. bookreturn list books on loan to member then return which is clicked